Australia's Head of State

 Government and Opposition leadership – House of Representatives

-The Prime Minister of Australia is the Hon Malcolm Turnbull MP.
-Mr Turnbull is also the Leader of the Liberal Party of Australia.
+The Prime Minister of Australia is the Hon Scott Morrison MP.
+Mr Morrison is also the leader of the Liberal Party of Australia.

-The Leader of the Opposition is the Hon Bill Shorten MP.
-Mr Shorten is also the Leader of the Australian Labor Party (ALP).
+The Leader of the Opposition is the Hon Anthony Albanese MP.
+Mr Albanese is also the leader of the Australian Labor Party (ALP).

-The Deputy Leader of the Opposition is the Hon Tanya Plibersek MP.
+The Deputy Leader of the Opposition is the Hon Richard Marles MP.

 Government and Opposition leadership – Senate

-The Leader of the Government in the Senate is Senator the Hon George Brandis.
+The Leader of the Government in the Senate is Senator the Hon Mathias Cormann.

 The Leader of the Opposition in the Senate is Senator the Hon Penny Wong.

-The Leader of The Nationals in the Senate is Senator the Hon Nigel Scullion.
+The position of Leader of The Nationals in the Senate is currently vacant.

 The Manager of Opposition Business in the Senate is Senator Katy Gallagher.